 The best way to celebrate National Voter Registration Day is to register as a voter.
-Share the post on social media to get more people to vote.
+Share a post on social media to get more people to vote.

-You can also brush up on major events in US history, features of the formation of democracy.
-Watch interesting American films, read books.
+You can also brush up on major events in US history.
+Watch interesting American films and read books.